 Botswana’s famous Chobe National Park is a must-see wildlife destination that includes the Savute Channel and natural beauty of the Linyanti River.

-Chobe covers almost 11 000 km² (6 836 square miles), was the country’s first national park and boasts the biggest concentration of wildlife in Africa.
-But it is best known for its large numbers of Kalahari elephants, probably the biggest continuous elephant population in the world, currently numbering around 120,000.
-The Chobe National Park offers adventures such as game drives, private river cruises, excellent bird watching and exceptional photographic opportunities.
+Chobe covers almost 11 700 km² (6 836 square miles), was the country’s first national park and boasts the biggest concentration of wildlife in Africa.
+But it is best known for its large numbers of African elephants, probably the biggest continuous elephant population in the world, currently numbering around 45,000.
+The Chobe National Park offers adventures such as game drives, private river cruises, excellent bird watching, and exceptional photographic opportunities.
 We have many tours in the Chobe National Park that can be incorporated into your safari.

 The Ngwezumba pans lie approximately 70 km south of the Chobe River and comprise a large complex of clay pans, surrounded by mophane woodlands and grassland plains.
 During the rainy season, the pans fill with water, then attracting wildlife that moves away from the permanent water sources of the Linyanti and Chobe Rivers.